Covert Action (film)

 Covert Action (Sono Stato un Agente C.I.A.) is a 1978 Italian/Greek co-production Eurospy film starring the American actor David Janssen.

 The plot was based on the experiences of former CIA agent Philip Agee who initiated a lawsuit with the producers over his fees and expenses.

 Plot

-A former CIA agent decides to write about his CIA career that leads him into danger.
+A former CIA agent decides to write about his career in the CIA; this leads him into danger.

 Production

 The original female lead Catherine Bach dropped out and was replaced with Corinne Cléry.
-Due to a then new Italian ordinance that prohibited the firing of firearms in Italian movies, gunfire scenes were filmed in Greece.
+Due to a then-new Italian ordinance that prohibited the firing of firearms in Italian movies, gunfire scenes were filmed in Greece.